Home Compare MUSA vs TSCO

 Murphy USA vs Tractor Supply Company: Which Stock Looks Stronger in 2026?

-Murphy USA holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Murphy USA holds the cleaner structural position, with the lead spread across growth and stability.
 Tractor Supply Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Murphy USA holds the more constructive position.
+On the market side, Murphy USA is in better shape — its trend is intact while Tractor Supply Company's trend has broken down.
 That puts structure and market broadly in agreement — Murphy USA's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.